 The tropical climate of Penang Island is constant all year round.
 Temperatures range from pleasantly warm to hot, and don’t fluctuate much.
 The primary difference between seasons is the amount of rain the area receives; the rainy season begins in April and goes until October.
 Most of that rain comes in heavy short showers, leaving the air humid, so if you’re visiting during that time, you’ll want to pack lightweight, breathable clothing as well as an umbrella.
 The most popular months for travelers are November, which is near the end of the rainy season, through February.
 Many of the significant events on Penang Island take place in winter, such as the Penang International Container Art Festival in January, when street artists from around the world show off their work on shipping container installations throughout the region.

-What are the top things to do in Batu Ferringhi?
+Top things to do in Batu Ferringhi

 Tropical Spice Garden

 Southeast Asia’s first Tropical Spice Garden in George Town is an eight-acre oasis of scents.
 Trails allow you to meander through the gardens, passing waterfalls and streams as well as structures made of recycled materials.
 The garden also offers Malay cooking classes, where you can learn to prepare meals that incorporate fresh spices.